PaoloMazzon/Astro/docs/classes/Sprite.md

 reference to the internal sprite sheet so you may not free the original sprite while still using copies.

+{: .note }
-> 📝 Because objects are references in Wren, you will generally want to use this for each
-> new object that uses a sprite in your game world.
-If you do not, modifying the one sprite
-> that everything uses will result in that transformation being shown every time it is
+Because objects are references in Wren, you will generally want to use this for each new object that uses a sprite in your game world.
+If you do not, modifying the one sprite that everything uses will result in that transformation being shown every time it is drawn.
-> drawn.

 ## frame (Getter)
 `frame`